-Lower Juan Miller Campground Professional Review and Guide
+Lower Juan Miller Campground Professional Guide

 "Drive US 191 north through the eastern part of the state and you’re exposed to a slice of the vast diversity that makes up the state of Arizona.
 The road rises from the scrubby floor of the San Simon Valley into the heart of Arizona’s copper country.
 As you climb, you pass through the vast, open-pit copper mines of Morenci and Clifton.
 The mountains have been transformed into inverted pyramids of marbled horizontal shelves.
 It’s hard not to stare in both horror and awe at the raw kaleidoscope of peach, rust, sage, and slate gray.
 Beyond the mines, you see the mountains as they looked before their minerals were dug out—rugged, rocky hills dotted green with juniper and pinyon pine.
 The higher the elevation, the lower the air temperature becomes.